Matthew Pennycook: Early career (2015–2016)

+Frontbench (2016–2019)

 Pennycook campaigned in favour of a "Remain" vote for the 2016 referendum on EU membership and his Greenwich and Woolwich constituency voted 64% to remain.
 After the referendum results were announced, Pennycook was appointed one of the Shadow Ministers for Brexit in October 2016, and, in accordance with the Labour Party whip, voted for the Bill to trigger Article 50.

 At the snap 2017 general election, Pennycook was re-elected as MP for Greenwich and Woolwich with an increased vote share of 64.4% and an increased majority of 20,714.

 In October 2018, Pennycook expressed concerns about newly qualified teachers leaving the profession, citing issues such as stagnant pay, rising living costs and a lack of affordable housing to rent and buy.

-In September 2019, he resigned as shadow Brexit minister in order to campaign actively in favour of holding a second referendum and unequivocally for the UK to stay in the EU.
+In September 2019, he resigned as shadow Brexit minister to campaign actively in favour of holding a second referendum and unequivocally for the UK to stay in the EU.

+Backbenches and return to frontbench (2019–2024)

 At the 2019 general election, Pennycook was again re-elected, seeing his share of the vote decrease to 56.8% and his majority reduced to 18,464.

 Following Keir Starmer's victory in the 2020 Labour Party leadership election, Pennycook returned to the Opposition frontbench as Shadow Minister for Climate Change.
 In the December 2021 frontbench reshuffle, Pennycook was appointed Shadow Minister for Housing and Planning.